m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 }
 ```

-### Become a premium user
+### 5. Become a Premium User

-The command below calls the `/membership` endpoint to upgrade the membership of the user to a premium user.
+The command below calls the `/membership` endpoint to upgrade the user's membership to premium.

 ```shell
 npm run become-premium-user userType=free